Kim Porter: Career

 Porter was from Columbus, Georgia.
 She began modeling as a teenager and was also a debutante.
 In 1988, she graduated from Columbus High School and moved to Atlanta, Georgia, to further her modeling career.
-She appeared in films and TV series such as: The Brothers (2001), Wicked Wicked Games (2006–2007), The System Within (2006), Single Ladies (2011), and Mama, I Want to Sing!
+She appeared in films and TV series such as The Brothers (2001), Wicked Wicked Games (2006–2007), The System Within (2006), Single Ladies (2011), and Mama, I Want to Sing!
 (2012).
 Porter appeared in a number of music videos, and she worked as a receptionist at Uptown Records, after being hired by founder Andre Harrell.

 Porter was one of the founders of Three Brown Girls, a lifestyle planning company in Atlanta, alongside college friends Nicole Cooke-Johnson and Eboni Elektra.
 Porter and the company helped start singer Janelle Monáe's career in the music industry, after inviting her to an open mic night and introducing her to industry contacts.
 Monáe said that she was "forever indebted" to Porter for believing in her.

 Personal life

-Porter had a son, Quincy Brown (born 1991), with singer Al B. Sure! to whom she was married (according to a 2020 interview with Al. B Sure! on Fox Soul network) from 1989 until either late 1990 or 1991.
+Porter had a son, Quincy Brown (born 1991), with singer Al B. Sure! to whom she was married (according to a 2020 interview with Al B. Sure! on Fox Soul network) from 1989 until either late 1990 or 1991.
 From 1994 until 2007, Porter had an on-and-off relationship with rapper and record executive Sean Combs.
-They had a son, Christian, and twin daughters, Jessie and D'lila.
+They had one son, Christian, and twin daughters, Jessie and D'lila.